 - Perhaps the conveyor belt maelstrom is a garbage disposal?

 - Mercy Invincibility: Not very merciful, since certain weapons and tiles can still damage you while your robot is existing as a "virtual copy".
+What actually happens is the robot is sent back to the last checkpoint touched, and for one turn is immune to other players - but not most floor hazards.

 - No OSHA Compliance: Understatement.
 Especially once you add the extension.

-- Rule Of Cool: Why else would this game exist?
+- Rule of Cool: Why else would this game exist?

 - Tractor Beam: The game features both tractor and pressor beams as upgrades that the player can opt to use instead of firing the laser.
 Hilarity Ensues.